 We record deferred taxes for temporary differences between the tax and financial reporting bases of assets and liabilities at the enacted tax rate expected to be in effect when those temporary differences are expected to be recovered or settled.
 Income tax accounting requires management to make estimates and apply judgments to events that will be recognized in one period under rules that apply to financial reporting in a different period in our tax returns.
 In particular, judgment is required when estimating the value of future tax deductions, tax credits and net operating loss carryforwards (NOLs), as represented by deferred tax assets.
-We evaluate the recoverability of these future tax deductions and credits by assessing the future expected taxable income from all sources, including reversal of taxable temporary differences and our short- and long-range business forecasts to provide insight and assist us in determining recoverability.
+We evaluate the recoverability of these future tax deductions and credits by assessing the future expected taxable income from all sources, including reversal of taxable temporary differences, forecasted operating earnings and available tax planning strategies.
+These sources of income rely heavily on estimates.
+We use our historical experience and our short- and long-range business forecasts to provide insight and assist us in determining recoverability.
 When it is determined the recovery of all or a portion of a deferred tax asset is not likely, a valuation allowance is established.
 We include NOLs in the calculation of deferred tax assets.
 NOLs are utilized to the extent allowable due to the provisions of the Internal Revenue Code of 1986, as amended, and relevant state statutes.